Built for summit pushes and multi-day backcountry nights

 $69.95

-Which features matter most in the Black Diamond Icon 700 Headlamp for mountaineering and alpine travel?
+Which features matter most in the Black Diamond Icon 700 Headlamp for mountaineering or alpine travel?

-Is the Black Diamond Icon 700 Headlamp bright enough for pre-dawn starts and rocky terrain?
+Is the Black Diamond Icon 700 Headlamp bright enough for pre-dawn approaches and rocky descents?

 Why is PowerTap technology useful on the Black Diamond Icon 700 Headlamp in alpine conditions?

-Should I look for color lighting in the Black Diamond Icon 700 Headlamp for mountaineering?
+Should I look for colored light modes in the Black Diamond Icon 700 Headlamp for alpine objectives?

-What should I know about the battery-pack design on the Black Diamond Icon 700 Headlamp for mountaineering?
+Why does battery-pack placement matter on the Black Diamond Icon 700 Headlamp for mountaineering?